lanl/bueno/examples/hello-container/README.md

 There are different ways to execute commands in bueno run scripts.
-The following illustrates the most straightforward way to execute commands targeting both the container and the host shell (bash-like) environment.
+The following illustrates the most straightforward way to execute commands targeting both the container and the host shell (bash-like) emulator.

 ```Python
 from bueno.public import container